joezuntz/2point/README.md

 An NZDATA Binary Table extension is intended to contain the number density distributions as a function of redshift for a quantity.

-Not that we use the term "bin" to mean two things here - tomographic bins, meaning selections of galaxies hopefully in a particular redshift range, and histogram bins, the small division in redshift that we get n(z) measured in.
+Note that we use the term "bin" to mean two things here - tomographic bins, meaning selections of galaxies hopefully in a particular redshift range, and histogram bins, the small division in redshift that we get n(z) measured in.